 This means that living a freelancer in Berlin has never been easier, but the spike in freelance visa applications also means that the process has become increasingly strict over time.

-I went through my freelance visa application in December and learned that despite all my preparation, I had screwed up.
-Badly.
+I went through my freelance visa application last week and learned that despite all my preparation, I had screwed up – badly.
 To the point of nearly having to leave the country.
 All this, because of tiny details in the bureaucratic process that no amount of time or advice could have prepared me for.

 But despite all that, I still came out with a 2 year freelance visa.

 Below, I’ll be detailing my experience so that future freelancers don’t make the same mistakes I did.
 An added bonus (for you, anyway) is the valuable insight into the freelance visa process that I wouldn’t have been able to learn about if everything went smoothly.
 After all, no one says anything when you’ve done things right, but people are very quick to point out what you’ve done wrong – often, in excruciating detail.

 Note: there are some quick links in the sidebar that isn’t visible on mobile devices.
 For the full experience, be sure to check out this article on a larger screen.

 The freelance visa is officially called “Residence permit for a freelance employment – Issuance”, otherwise known as “Aufenthaltserlaubnis zur freiberuflichen Tätigkeit – Erteilung”.
 German can sound so inviting, sometimes.

 The freelance visa is typically 1-3 years in duration and allows you to live and work freely in the profession of your choosing within Germany, as well as allowing you to travel (more or less) as you like inside the Schengen Zone.